x4rMa/eacr-wagtail/README.md

 2. No roles management (e.g. moderators/editors)

 # Development
-I assume you have a modern Python installed (this is tested on version 3.6, but anything 3.2+ _should_ work, although not tested at all).
+I assume you have a modern Python installed.
+This is tested on version 3.6, but anything 3.2+ _should_ work, although not tested at all - you have to change `pyvenv-3.6` command below to whatever version of virtualenv you have/use.
+So e.g. if you have `virtualenv` installed, just use `virtualenv .venv` instead of `pyvenv-3.6 .venv`.

 ```
 git clone git@github.com:hnykda/eacr-wagtail.git
 cd eacr-wagtail
 pyvenv-3.6 .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 cd eacr